Frank Pickrang: Final season in Auckland

-Move to Whangarei
+Move to Whangārei

 It is possible that Pickrang had stopped playing for Ponsonby as he had moved to Northland Region at some point after his last game for them.
 On April 28 in an advertisement in The Northern Advocate for the Northland competition it was said “See City's recruit, F. Pickrang, N.Z.
 Rep., in action”.
-His clearance came through on May 3 to the City club which was based in Whangarei and had won the competition the previous season.
+His clearance came through on May 3 to the City club which was based in Whangārei and had won the competition the previous season.
 He was supposed to make his debut on April 29 against Hikurangi in a preseason match but due to poor weather the match was pushed back to May 6.
 Hikurangi won at Jubilee Park in Whangarei and the Northern Advocate reported that “Pickerang (sic), well-built breakaway from Manukau and ex-New Zealand representative, was always to the fore, and found a good partner in Len Payne…”.
 City had been depleted by “influenza and absences from the district” and began the match with just 11 players.
 He next played for City against Kamo on May 20.
 He played again on May 27 against Kensington and scored a try which he converted in a 24–0 win at Jubilee Park.
 His try came after he followed up fast on a kick by Bradley “to fall on the ball as it rolled under the posts”.
 During the following week in comments about the match it was said “in the pack, Pickrang played his usual tricky game, and it is evident that the side has benefited much already from his coaching”.
 He was then named in the B Team in a Northland representative trial match to be played the following day (Sunday) at Hikurangi.
 The match was played to help the selectors choose the Northland team to play Taranaki at Carlaw Park in Auckland.
 In the trial match he played at loose forward but it was reported that “Len Payne and Pickrang several times came out of the pack to join in with the backs, and Pickrang's methods of fooling the opposition with his side-steps and dummies moved the gallery to mirth”.
 The score finished 8-all.

 His next match was for a combined City-Portland against the Papakura side from Auckland with Pickrang being named to captain the combination.
 Papakura won the match at Jubilee Park on June 3 by 21 points to 12.
 The Papakura side featured former All Black Harold Milliken.
 Pickrang received an ankle injury in the first half which caused a “long stoppage while [he] received attention” and he was “much subdued” for the rest of the match.
 He was however involved in a try when he “secured to send Vince Payne over” which made the score 16-6 to the visitors.
 A second trial match was played the following day which Pickrang had initially been named to play in but is unlikely to have given his ankle injury.